-When I started freelancing about four years ago, I managed my invoicing and kept track of the time I spent on client work with a simple software program called MacFreelance.
+When I started working for myself about six years ago, I managed my invoicing and kept track of the time I spent on client work with a simple software program called MacFreelance.
 I had no idea how successful my business would be, or how large my client list would become.
 After a few years, the company that made MacFreelance wasn’t supporting it anymore and I was really beginning to outgrow it.
 We had more clients and I needed a solution that wouldn’t require me to save all of my billing data on my hard drive.

 Freshbooks calls itself the “#1 cloud accounting software solution designed for small business owners.”
 Indeed, cloud accounting is one of the features I most appreciate about the software.
 Here’s a run-down of a few of the other features it offers:

-Inexpensive Online Payments: One of my favorite features is that I can click a button on my invoice to allow my client to pay via PayPal for only $.50 as opposed to the standard 3-4% fee that PayPal generally charges for processing business payments.
-Our clients have told us that it’s very easy to make payments as well.
-For those clients who prefer pdfs of invoices mailed to them, I can generate a pdf quickly.
-Or, I can pay a small fee for Freshbooks to mail a paper invoice to my client for me.
+Inexpensive Online Payments: One of my favorite features is that I can click a button on my invoice to allow my client to pay via PayPal for only $.50 as opposed to the standard 3-6% fee that PayPal generally charges for processing business payments.
+For those clients who prefer pdfs of invoices mailed to them, you can generate a pdf relatively quickly.
+Or, you can pay a small fee for Freshbooks to mail a paper invoice to my client for me.
 With three small children, I HATE running to the post office or grocery store just to buy stamps so this is a real plus for me.

 Variable Pricing Plans: Freshbooks lets any new user try its product free for 30 days, which allows you to try it out before moving all your business accounts over to it.
 Available plans range from free to $39.95 per month.
 Choosing the option that’s best for you depends on how many clients and team members you have.

-Those are just a few of the features of Freshbooks that I use every day.
-There are plenty more features to explore regarding reporting, tracking expenses, managing team timesheets, creating estimates, tracking sales taxes and much more.
-Their website does a great job of explaining the features in a way that’s easy to understand and digest quickly.
+Those are just a few of the features of Freshbooks that I use every day that has made it one of our favorite business tools to use.
+There are plenty other features to explore regarding reporting, tracking expenses, managing team timesheets, creating estimates, tracking sales taxes and much more.
+The Freshbooks website does a great job of explaining the features in a way that’s easy to understand and digest quickly.

 There are many advantages for small business owners when it comes to this software solution.
 I’ll outline a few of them below.